ThomPoppins/MERN-Enterprise-Search/README.md

     //     }
     // }
     // TODO: Find out how to validate if the correct business and payment details are being used and the REAL "owner" is the only one authorized to change these details.
+    // Object of smaller configurable payment details like VAT number, IBAN, BIC, kvkNumber etc.
     businessConfigFormat: {
+      type: Object,
+      required: true,
+    },
+    // `paymentDetails` will be a object with property `countryCode`, for example `NL` for the Netherlands, and the value will be an object with the payment details for that country or region.
+    // for example: { vatNumber: "NL123456789B01", iban: "NL12ABNA0123456789", creditCard: { number: "", securityCode: "" }, bic: "ABNANL2A", kvkNumber: "12345678", btwNumber: "NL123456789B01", taxNumber: "123456789", taxOffice: "Belastingdienst", taxOfficeAddress: "Parnassusweg 5", taxOfficePostalCode: "1077 DC", taxOfficeCity: "Amsterdam", taxOfficeCountry: "NL", taxOfficePhone: "0800-0543", taxOfficeEmail: ""}
+    paymentDetails: {
       type: Object,
       required: true,
     },